irakobi/HRMIS/src/README.md

 It creates a temporary JSON file, appends additional data using the method, and verifies if the appended data is present in the updated file.

+### `TestSalary` class

+This test focuses on testing the functionality of two functions in Salary class.

+#### `test_calculate_monthly_salary`

+This test case checks if the `calculate_monthly_salary` method in the Salary class correctly calculates the net monthly salary of an employee after applying taxes.

+#### `test_display_monthly_salary`

+This test case verifies that the `display_monthly_salary` method in the Salary class generates the expected output when displaying monthly salary information for a list of employees.

 ## Dependencies
 The program relies on the following external libraries: